TREND-UK Co-Chair and Nurse Consultant – Diabetes, Medicus Health Partners, Enfield

 Erica completed her nurse training in Manchester and qualified as a RGN 1999.
 She has nursing experience in both acute and community nursing.

 She currently manages a team of 7 nurses that cover 2 hospital sites in Shropshire.
-Her team are responsible for; supporting all in-patient care for adults with diabetes and provide maternity cover for all patients with type 1 diabetes.
-They also provide a continuous blood glucose monitoring service and initiate, monitor and support over 150 patients on insulin pump therapy and provide a robust teaching programme for both medical and nursing staff on a regular basis.
+Her team are responsible for; supporting all in-patient care for adults with diabetes and provide cover within maternity for mothers with type 1 diabetes.
+They also provide a continuous blood glucose monitoring service and initiate, monitor and support over 170 individuals on insulin pump therapy and provide a robust teaching programme for both medical and nursing staff on a regular basis.

-Erica has particular interest in facilitating both patients and health care professionals to learn more about effective management of diabetes.
+Erica has particular interest in facilitating both persons with diabetes and health care professionals to learn more about effective management of diabetes.
 She remains fascinated by the continuous research, developments in treatment and equipment in the care and management of diabetes.

 Diabetes Nurse Specialist, Barnet, Enfield and Haringey Mental Health Trust.